 One giant beast

-We highly doubt that 2015 will deliver another game on the same epic scale as The Witcher 3.
-Its huge open landscape throws you into a world of magic and combat, led by strong characters and great acting in cutscenes that will keep you hooked.
+When it arrived back in 2015 there was no game of the same epic scale as The Witcher 3.
+Even now, five years later, it's still a huge world to explore.
+The open landscape throws you into a world of magic and combat, led by enticing characters and great acting that will keep you hooked.
 Ok, so Geralt, the witcher you play, might've been listening to Christian Bale's Batman a little too much, but his husky voice becomes part of the game's charm.

-After the main cutscene kicks-off proceedings - in hand-drawn graphic novel style with story narrator, a theme that continues with each loading and progress scene, but that feels distant from the style otherwise used within the game - the story begins with you seeking out Ciri, your adopted daughter, who, for reasons unknown at the time, the evil Wild Hunt seek.
-Still with us?
+After the main cutscene kicks-off proceedings - in hand-drawn graphic novel style with story narrator, a theme that continues with each loading and progress scene, but that feels distant from the style otherwise used within the game - the story begins with you seeking Ciri, your adopted daughter, who, for reasons unknown at the time, the evil Wild Hunt seek.

 It's from here the basics of combat are learned, in a flashback to Ciri's childhood.
 But there's a whole lot to master, which takes time to then apply effectively in the game.
 The Witcher 3 is no plodding turn-based role-player: you'll need to attack in fast-paced, real-time scenarios.
-It's not all slash, slash, slash button bashing either; parry, dodge and use stronger sword attacks in combination to deal with different foes most effectively.
-Other sword-bearing folk tend to be easily dispatched, but groups of wraiths, ghouls and the like will demand well timed rolls and dodges to get around.
+It's not all slash, slash, slash button bashing either; parry, dodge and use of stronger sword attacks in combination deal with different foes.
+Other sword-bearing folk tend to be easily dispatched, but groups of wraiths, ghouls and the like will demand well-timed rolls and dodges to get around.

-In the first instance the game's controls feel a little too heavy, but it's something you'll get used to.
+In the first instance the game's controls feel a little too heavy - something we still think to this day, especially when it comes to horseback riding - but it's something you'll get used to.
 Well, after trying to climb up rather than run around a damn ladder for the fifth time.
 Controlling Geralt doesn't feel as smooth as playing, say, Grand Theft Auto 5, nor is there the deftness of Assassin's Creed when it comes to jumping gaps or climbing.
 But those are entirely different games, ones we've played enough of and enjoyed for what they are.

-Traversing such a giant landscape can take a long time.
+Traversing such a giant landscape can take a long time too.
 Fortunately there are fast travel signposts, discovered as you enter relevant areas - whether crossroads, towns, cities, hideouts, caves, and so forth - after which they appear on the world map.
-This brown-paper guide of the Witcher world is so big it would unfurl like a comical quadruple-size broadsheet newspaper - one that you'd never be able to fold back to its normal scale.
+This brown-paper guide of the Witcher world is so big it would unfurl like a comical quadruple-size broadsheet newspaper.
 It's mind-boggling just how massive this game is: think Skyrim and then multiply that by three.

 It's essential, therefore, to make use of the miniature version that hovers top-right of screen.
 Problem is, some core nearby points of interest (such as nearest fast travel signpost) don't show-up if they fall outside of this small circle, so you'll be menu digging a little more than you ought to.
 And fast travel signposts aren't as plentiful as they should be, particularly from some positions within the game.

 Once you've got stuck into the main storyline - and no spoilers here - you'll quickly encounter multiple quests that show-off the game's breadth.
-You can spend excessive time playing cards - "gwent", a complex card game that we still aren't hugely interested in - or search out that rare herb needed for a potion.
+You can spend excessive time playing cards - "gwent", a complex card game that we still aren't hugely interested in, but which since spawned its own separate dedicated game for mobile - or search out that rare herb needed for a potion.
 Sound too boring?
 Go explore a waterside and cut the heads and limbs off some drowners and ghouls instead.
-Or craft some badass armour.
+Or craft some armour.

 It all makes for a rich tapestry of gameplay that doesn't throw you in at the deep-end, nor become single-minded in its approach.
-There are four levels of difficulty, varying from accessible to bastard-hard (our words, not official titles), which can be changed at any point in the game too.
-If you don't master dodging and parrying, though, then best stick to the middle-lower settings.
+There are four levels of difficulty, varying from accessible to bastard-hard, which can be changed at any point in the game too.
+If you don't master dodging and parrying, though, then best stick to the middle-to-lower settings.

 If the lead missions are getting too tough then you'll need to hold back your progress, explore some more to gain additional experience points and level-up your abilities.
 Enemies show a power bar alongside a number, the latter which represents their level.
 If you've achieved, say, level 10 and your foe are at a similar level then you're in good shape to take them down.

-Don't fret if an enemy is four levels or so above your level.
+Don't fret if an enemy is four levels or so above your level though.
 If they're guaranteed to be beyond your abilities then a red skull symbol will also show above their level - essentially telling you to get the hell out of there.

 Like a boss